niravcodes/niravcodes.github.io/_drafts/2019-10-08-sandboxing-small-executables-on-linux-many-tries.md

 ---
 I wrote a toy compiler few months back.
 I wanted people to see it, so I put the code up on Github.
 But as it turns out, not everyone is willing or capable of going through the convoluted process of cloning the repository, compiling the program, installing a Nepali language keyboard and learning an obscure half-baked programming language just because some idiot put it on Github.

-So, I decided to write a web app to make the program easily accessible.<!--more--> The web app lets user write code in their browser, then compiles and executes the program on the server, and allows the user to send input from the browser to the server as it executes.
+So, I started to write a web app to make the program easily accessible.<!--more--> The web app lets user write code in their browser, then compiles and executes the program on the server, and allows the user to send input from the browser to the server as it executes.

+My first instinct was to use something like AWS Lambda to compile and run each process as a cloud function, but then I looked into the deep abyss of my wallet and found myself lost in the darkness.

+Another idea was to forego the cloud altogether.
+Compiling code into assembly can be done in any under-powered Virtual Private Server.
+I can write an implementation of a simple virtual machine in JavaScript, then I can add a new backend to my compiler to generate code for the virtual machine.
+Then I can embed the JS virtual machine in the webpage, and when the user hits compile, all server has to do is compile the language into machine code for the virtual machine and send that back to the client.
+Execution becomes client-side headache.
+Something like (a slightly saner version of) Brainfuck could be perfect for this kind of application.
+It's relatively simple to make a [Brainfuck Virtual machine](https://https://thorstenball.com/blog/2017/01/04/a-virtual-brainfuck-machine-in-go/).

+Anyway, I decided that AWS Lambda is too wasteful for my needs.
+Virtual Machine on Webpage idea is going to significantly increase code maintenance related tasks in the future.
+I tried to find some other way of executing user's programs on the server.

 ### Issues with executing unsafe binaries on server